edinson202/DeleteSavedItemsFacebook/README.md

 # DeleteSavedItemsFacebook

+// JavaScript code for console

 // Returns a Promise that resolves after "ms" Milliseconds const timer = ms => new Promise(res => setTimeout(res, ms))

-async function load1 () { // We need to wrap the loop into an async function for this to work var links = Array.from(document.querySelector('[role=main]').querySelectorAll('[aria-label="Más"]')).slice(1)
+async function load1 () { // We need to wrap the loop into an async function for this to work
+  // Change Más to More for English var links = Array.from(document.querySelector('[role=main]').querySelectorAll('[aria-label="Más"]')).slice(1)

   for (var i = 0; i < links.length; i++) {